 Archaeology & Anthropology

 Archaeology and anthropology together encompass the study of humankind from the origins of the human species to the present day.
-Both disciplines have a long history: archaeology grew from 18th-century antiquarianism, while anthropology began even earlier in the first days of colonial encounter.
+Both disciplines have a long history: archaeology grew from eighteenth-century antiquarianism, while anthropology began even earlier in the first days of colonial encounter.
 Today both subjects involve a range of sophisticated approaches shared with the arts, social sciences and physical sciences.